 OUP publishes a range of online dictionary and reference services including:

 - The Oxford English Dictionary Online (OED)

-- Oxford Dictionaries Online (ODO), our modern English dictionary site
+- Oxford Dictionaries, our modern English dictionary site

-What are the main differences between the OED and ODO?
+What are the main differences between the OED and Oxford Dictionaries?

-The OED and the dictionaries in ODO are themselves very different.
-While ODO focuses on the current language and practical usage, the OED shows how words and meanings have changed over time.
+The OED and the dictionaries in Oxford Dictionaries are themselves very different.
+While Oxford Dictionaries focuses on the current language and practical usage, the OED shows how words and meanings have changed over time.

-Both the OED and ODO contain a wealth of evidence from real English to show how words are used in context.
+Both the OED and Oxford Dictionaries contain a wealth of evidence from real English to show how words are used in context.
 In the OED each word meaning is illustrated by a set of quotations, spanning perhaps many centuries, from the earliest recorded appearance to the most recent recorded usages.
-In ODO, the evidence is derived from the 2.3 billion word Oxford English Corpus, a huge databank of 21st century English, and each word sense in the dictionary is linked to a set of sentences so you can see how people are using the language today.
+In Oxford Dictionaries, the evidence is derived from the 2.3 billion word Oxford English Corpus, a huge databank of 21st century English, and each word sense in the dictionary is linked to a set of sentences so you can see how people are using the language today.

 If you are looking for practical help or advice on how to use English in writing and speaking today, then Oxford Dictionaries will provide you with the information you need.
 If you’re also interested in how our language has developed over time or want to dig deeper into its origins or variations around the world, then the OED is the definitive resource.